massintha-hck/playground-models/README.md

 An online user documentation can be found [here](https://hackolade.com/help/Hubuserinterface.html).

 **WARNING:** the Hackolade Model Hub is totally open to anyone, so we strongly suggest to refrain from loading any confidential models.

-We reserve the right to remove any inappropriate content from the repository.
+Hackolade reserves the right to remove any inappropriate content from this repository, or any content that would negatively affect the platform.